 4. Make good use of the foot of the bed

 Squeeze in a little extra storage space by adding a storage bench at the foot of the bed.
-It won’t take up much space, and you’ll be happy to have a furniture piece that pulls double duty: You have instantly created hidden storage and you will also have a spot for your clothes for the next day.
+It won’t take up much space, and you’ll be happy to have a furniture piece that pulls double duty: You have instantly created clothing storage for your small bedroom whether you need the next day or you need to put them away long-term.

 5. Turn your dresser into a nightstand